Pier Head: Isle of Man Ferry

-The Isle of Man Steam Packet ferry service also operates from Princes Landing Stage, at a berth adjacent to those used by the Mersey Ferries.
+The Isle of Man Steam Packet Company ferry service formerly operated from Princes Landing Stage, at a berth adjacent to those used by the Mersey Ferries.

 Land transport

 In addition to the Mersey Ferries, the Pier Head previously served as a major tram and later bus interchange.

 Merseyrail's James Street station is a short walk away.
 The station was formerly part of the Mersey Railway.
 The Pier Head was also originally served by Liverpool Riverside station, connecting to main line services via the Victoria tunnel, and Pier Head station, on the Liverpool Overhead Railway.
 Both have since been demolished.

 Open space

 The open space at the Pier Head has also seen several developments.
 In the 1960s the area was given over to a bus terminal; in 1963 the terminal building for the Mersey Ferry was refurbished to include an adjoining restaurant.
 In 1991 the ferry terminal itself was reconfigured to its present style.

 Running the length of the plaza is the Canada Boulevard, a walkway containing memorial plaques in memory of Canadians who gave their life in the Battle of the Atlantic.

 In the centre of the space is an equestrian statue of Edward VII, dating from 1921.

+In 2009 the Liverpool Canal Link was opened, extending the Leeds Liverpool canal to the dock system and passing through the Pier Head with open water and tunnels.